naveed-mahmoudian/Express-Note-Taker/README.md

 [Click Here for the Deployed Application](https://dry-reef-82255.herokuapp.com/)

 To use the deployed application, click on the `Get Started` button.
 You can create a new note by clicking the `+` icon on the top right.
 Your saved notes will appear in the column on the left and populate the `db.json` file.
-To delete a note, simply click on the red trash can icon and it will be removed from the `db.json` file.
+To delete a note, simply click on the red trash can icon next to that note and it will be removed from the `db.json` file.

 ## License